 Mind you, this one-time, 5% tax on people with more than $1 billion net worth would only affect about 250 people statewide.
 If the billionaire tax passed, it would raise tens of billions of dollars that would counteract Trump cuts to the state’s healthcare and Medi-Cal programs.
 But the counterargument is that all the billionaires would flee from California, leaving the state with less tax revenue in the long run.

-And the New York Times reported today that Governor Gavin Newsom and SF Mayor Daniel Lurie are joining the fight against the billionaire tax.
-Newsom and Lurie have been drafted in by "crypto executives and business leaders,” who will be cranking out a mixture of big-money advertisements, plus three competing ballot measures meant to either undermine the billionaire tax, confuse voters with similar measures, or invalidate the billionaire tax with other measures that would weaken it to the point of uselessness.
+And the New York Times reported Wednesday that Governor Gavin Newsom and SF Mayor Daniel Lurie were joining the fight against the billionaire tax, though reps for both have since insisted they are not connected to the campaign.* Per the Times, Newsom and Lurie were both reportedly drafted in by "crypto executives and business leaders,” who are said to be cranking out some big-money advertisements, plus three competing ballot measures meant to either undermine the billionaire tax, confuse voters with similar measures, or invalidate the billionaire tax with other measures that would weaken it to the point of uselessness.

 The Times describes Newsom as “considering a presidential run in 2028,” which is completely understating it, because Gavin Newsom is absolutely running for president in 2028.
 The billionaire tax apparently makes Newsom skittish of California’s (well-deserved) reputation for high taxes on high-earners, and of course Gavin has to keep that ultra-wealthy donor base of his happy.

-But Lurie’s addition is something of a surprise.
-The Times reports that both Newsom and Lurie will appear in ads against the billionaire tax, ads that will feature "Democrats and Republicans alike, along with Mayor Daniel Lurie of San Francisco, a moderate Democrat and a wealthy heir to the Levi Strauss fortune."
+But Lurie’s addition was something of a surprise.
+The Times reported that the ads will feature "Democrats and Republicans alike, along with Mayor Daniel Lurie of San Francisco, a moderate Democrat and a wealthy heir to the Levi Strauss fortune."

 Per the Times, Team Billionaire is paying signature-gatherers $12 per valid signature they collect, while supporters of the billionaire tax are paying a reported $10 per signature.